mwelwankuta/push-repo/README.md

 ![npm](https://img.shields.io/npm/dw/start-repo?color=red&label=downloads&logo=npm&style=for-the-badge)

-Quickly connect your project to a new git repository within seconds.
+Quickly create a local git project connected to github.
 The first time your run `start-repo` you'll have to follow the steps to connect your github account.

 # Installation